Get a Library Card

-Everyone who lives in the Middlebury school district (Middlebury, York or Jefferson townships) can come in and fill out an application.
-Simply bring along proof of address (usually a driver’s license), and wait until we mail your card to you before you can check items out.
+Anyone who lives in Middlebury school district ( Middlebury, York or Jefferson townships) can come in and fill out an application.
+Simply bring along proof of address (drivers license, photo ID or utility bill).
 If you are under 18, your parent or guardian must come to the library and sign your application.

 Anyone who has a library card from one of the following libraries can now instantly use that card at the Middlebury library, with the same borrowing privileges as our regular patrons.
 We are also a member of the Indiana statewide reciprocal borrowing program.

 If you don’t own or rent property in Middlebury, York or Jefferson township, and your library does not have a reciprocal borrowing agreement with us, you can buy a “non-resident” library card.
 The non-resident card fee has been reduced to $45 per year and gives you the same unlimited borrowing privileges as all our other patrons.

 Can I borrow from other libraries in Indiana?